Greenacre

 Greenacre is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Greenacre has a population where 43.0% were born overseas, with 71.0% speaking a language other than English at home.
-The predominant religion in Greenacre is Islam, accounting for 51.2% of the population, contrasting with None% across Greater Sydney.
-Regarding ancestry, Lebanese comprise 29.3%, Other groups make up 26.3%, and Australian ancestry accounts for 12.5%.
+Greenacre is one of the country's most culturally diverse areas, with 43.0% of its population born overseas and 71.0% speaking a language other than English at home.
+The predominant religion in Greenacre is Islam, comprising 51.2% of its population, contrasting with None% across Greater Sydney.
+The top three represented ancestry groups are Lebanese (29.3%), Other (26.3%), and Australian (12.5%).

 Frequently Asked Questions - Diversity

-What is the level of cultural diversity in Greenacre?
+What is the level of cultural diversity in the suburb of Greenacre?

 Greenacre is among the most culturally diverse areas in the country, with 43.0% of its population born overseas and 71.0% speaking a language other than English at home.

-What is the most common religion in Greenacre?
+What is the most common religion in the suburb of Greenacre?

 The main religion in Greenacre was found to be Islam, which makes up 51.2% of people in Greenacre.
 This compares to None% across Greater Sydney.

-What are the top countries of origin in Greenacre?
+What are the top countries of origin in the suburb of Greenacre?

 In terms of ancestry (country of birth of parents), the top three represented groups in Greenacre are Lebanese, comprising 29.3% of the population, Other, comprising 26.3% of the population, and Australian, comprising 12.5% of the population.
 Additionally, there are notable divergences in the representation of certain other ethnic groups: Korean is notably overrepresented at 1.9% of Greenacre (vs None% regionally), Vietnamese at 2.5% (vs None%) and Greek at 2.9% (vs None%).